ix-ds-lisbon-s1-2019/week-1-project-crsimmons1/README.md

 # ix-lisbon-project-week-1

-This is the repo with the project brief for my final poker game .py file.
+This is the repo containing my final poker game .py file, along with the directions from iX and this README file.

-Here is a link to my blog :
+Here is a link to my blog:
 https://crsimmons1.github.io/

-The deadline is ** (Friday) the 31st of May at 8pm**.
+This blog has a post detailing a tutorial to make the game.